I'm in charge of the thermostat here in the kitchen, and we're turning it up.

 Of course, in the culture, we can't put up with this.

-They've got to be banned from cable, they got to be banned from Fox News, got to be banned from radio.
+They've got to be banned from radio.

 Conservatives are also liars.

-That's another template that the conservatives are liars.
+That's another template that conservatives are liars.

 They've got to be snuffed out.

-And this is the purpose of the drive-by media, the Democrat Party and the Clintons, who are funding with their supporters all these watchdog efforts.
+And this is the purpose of the Drive-By Media, the Democrat Party, and the Clintons, who are funding with their supporters all these watchdog efforts.

 This is Stalinist, folks.